ChristianPoglitsch/AIAgents/README.md

 Code for training and results can be found under LLM_Character/games/BotC

-Play the game starting with botc.py
+1) Play the game starting using botc.py

+Results are stores as .pkl file and in a subfolder with test and train data

-Train the game starting training.py
+2) Train the model starting training.py

+3) Merge original model with trained data using merge_model_adapter.py

 ## installation guide